ConstantineLignos/MORSEL/README.md

 acceleration    ACCELERATE +(ion)
 accelerations   ACCELERATE +(ion) +(s)
 ```
-* A log file to record what the learner is doing while it learns.
-If
-  you'd like it to write to standard out, just enter `-` for the log
-  file.
-* A parameter file to configure the segmenter.
-There are two files in
-  the params folder corresponding to the parameters used for the
-  Morpho Challenge 2010 evaluation.
-Both settings (aggressive and
-  conservative) produced state of the art results for English in
-  Morpho Challenge 2010, and aggressive produced state of the art
-  results for Finnish.

 * The rest of the command-line parameters are documented by running
   `java -jar morsel.jar --help`.
 With the exception of encoding,
   unless you are interested in the algorithm's internals and want more